 To keep things as tasty as can be, use a two-step method of brining the eggplant first to help it hold its shape and remove any excess bitterness, and then lightly spraying or brushing the eggplant slices with oil to get them nicely browned as they bake.

-This recipe obviously doubles and triples as needed.
+This recipe can be doubled and tripled as needed.
 Work in batches as dictated by oven space and access to baking sheets.

-Use the baked eggplant in a recipe (like Eggplant Parmesan or Eggplant Tomato Basil Salad) or serve them on their own sprinkled with salt, drizzled with balsamic vinegar, or topped with chopped tomatoes and/or basil.
+- Use the baked eggplant in a recipe (like eggplant Parmesan or Turkish roasted eggplant salad) or serve them on their own sprinkled with salt, drizzled with balsamic vinegar, or topped with chopped tomatoes and/or basil.

-* Why are you soaking the eggplant in salt water?
-It's called brining, and it uses the power of osmosis to help the eggplant hold onto the moisture in it while it cooks, which is turn helps it keep its shape instead of collapsing into a mushy mess.
+Note: Why soak the eggplant in salt water?
+The process is called brining, and it uses the power of osmosis to help the eggplant hold onto the moisture in it while it cooks, which in turn helps it keep its shape instead of collapsing into a mushy mess.
 As a side benefit, it also seasons the eggplant nicely.
-It's an optional step—you could just cut the eggplant, brush it with oil, and bake it—but I promise that it is a very worthwhile one.